Skip to main content

 A CDL isn't a single license — there are two main classes, each with different requirements and job types:

-- Class B CDL: Required for single large vehicles without a trailer — straight trucks, dump trucks, large buses.
-See our Class B program.
+Single large vehicles without a trailer — straight trucks, dump trucks, large buses, school buses.

 Endorsements add further specialization: hazmat, passenger, and tanker — plus doubles/triples, which is covered in our Class A programs linked above.
 Each one expands what jobs you can take and typically what you can earn.